brittson/wireguard_config_maker/README.md

 # wireguard_config_maker
-Simple Java program to create wireguard client config files This project is not affiliated in any ways with Jason A. Donenfeld or "WireGuard"
+Simple Java program to create wireguard client config files.

+This project is not affiliated in any ways with Jason A. Donenfeld or "WireGuard"